 John: How Did He Feel?

 John wrote to the church describing how Jesus felt about peoples’ reaction to His ministry.
+His goal was to convince us that Jesus is the Son of God.
 His gospel is the most unique, based upon 7 miracles, 7 “I Am” statements and 7 discourses.
 John pays little attention to chronology, sometimes placing events out of order (like the Temple Cleansing in Chapter 2) for their effect in presenting Jesus as the Son of God.
 John’s gospel covers only about 21 days out of the Lord’s 3 1/2 year ministry.
 10 chapters are devoted to one week and one-third of all the verses in John describe one day.
 His genealogy begins before time and identifies Jesus as the Eternal One Who was with God and Who was God (John 1:1-2).
 The most frequently used phrase in John is “Verily, verily”, or truly, truly.
 His first miracle was changing water into wine, an act of enormous symbolism by which He “revealed His Glory and His disciples put their faith in Him” (John 2:11).
 John’s Gospel ends with the promise of the 2nd Coming.